 After some time of cutting down enormous canopy trees and attempting to raise cattle in former rain-forest environs, there was a shift in our world’s appetites; nature became (and is) an important commodity.
 Granted, beef has continued to be an active commodity, but it was also learned that former rain forest land doesn’t necessarily make for the best pasture land.

 Raising cattle in Costa Rica was a daunting struggle.
 The farmers found themselves up against nature.
 Having to maintain former rain forest jungle land in “pasture” condition presented its trials, as well as the fact that the beef business (exporting meat, bureaucratic inefficiencies, and 3rd world infrastructure or lack thereof) made a guy scratch his head and wonder if having all this land was such a good idea.

 The Tico culture was/is multi-generational.
 These large, granted tracts of land, would end up being populated by the man who acquired the land, his now grown sons & daughters and their families, and the grand kids (soon to also have families.)

-So despite having lots of land, a condition that in first-world countries equates to being wealthy, these farmers were subsistence.
+So despite having lots of land, a condition that in first-world countries equates to being wealthy, these farmers were “subsistence”.
 They lived off of what their land produced.
 As a child would grow to adulthood, Abuelo (abuelo = grandfather) would simply build them a house and apportion off some land (or not) and they would continue on contributing to the sustenance of the family.
 The land itself was not thought of in lucrative terms.
 It was a simple fact of life.